LPology/Simple-Ajax-Uploader/README.md

 * Provides individual callback functions for XHR-supported browsers and for browsers that do not support XHR uploads.
 This allows for much greater control over user experience.

 ### Getting Started ###
-Just include SimpleAjaxUploader.js into your page, and initialize the uploader when the DOM is ready:
+Include SimpleAjaxUploader.js into your page, and initialize the uploader when the DOM is ready:

 ```javascript